Bruce Sherman: Philanthropy

 Sherman and his wife support various charities including the Naples Winter Wine Festival which benefits the Naples Children and Education Fund.
 In 2016, the couple founded the Sherman Prize which awards prizes to those who have made advances in the fight against inflammatory bowel diseases including ulcerative colitis and Crohn's disease (of which both his daughters are afflicted).
 The Shermans endowed the Bruce and Cynthia Sherman Professorship of Urology Research and Innovation at New York University.
 His wife is a founder of the Holocaust Museum of Southwest Florida in Naples.

 Personal life

 In 1999, he married Cynthia Kahn in Manhattan.
-He has two daughters, Lori Shaer and Randi Stanley, from a previous marriage to Marlene Bluestein.
+He has two daughters from a previous marriage to Marlene Bluestein.